Richard-Burd/urban-cruise-ship/README.md

 <br></br>

-**UPDATE**: Right now we are storing our images on Jye's server because this solution with GitHub was not working.
-We may do something later but as of now, send all images to Jye that you want uploaded to the site.

-<br></br>

 ### Step-1 Setup Access to a GitHub Repository (Only Do This One Time)
 ~~You will need a [GitHub](https://github.com/) account in order to do all of this.
 When you create an account, make sure to add a picture of yourself in your profile section so you can follow instructions below.
 Once you have an account, the easiest way to get started is to use [GitHub Desktop](https://desktop.github.com/) to upload images.
 From [GitHub Desktop](https://desktop.github.com/), go to `file > Clone repository...` which brings up the **Clone Repository** window; in that window select the **URL** option and enter in the URL of the UCS Images Repository:
 `https://github.com/Richard-Burd/ucs-images/`
 For the **Local Path** option, enter the folder on your computer where you want to store the repository.
 When you open up this folder, you should see a list of SVG images in that folder along with a `README.md` file, and possible a hidden `.git` file if your computer is set to show hidden files. the list of images should match what is in the [actual repository in the cloud](https://github.com/Richard-Burd/ucs-images/).~~

+<br></br>

+**UPDATE**: Right now we are storing our images on Jye's server because this solution with GitHub stopped working in February of 2023; we are not sure why as the problems we were expierencing were intermittent and hard to track down.
+We may do something later but as of now, send all images to Jye that you want uploaded to the site.

 <br></br>